These transfers could either occur internally, through insider threats, or externally, through remote Command and Control servers.

 Digital transformation is expanding the attack surface, offering cyberattacks a plentiful selection of vectors for data exfiltration.

-At a high level, these options can be separated into two categories, insider and external threats.
+At a high level, these options can be separated into two categories, insider and external cyber threats.

 - Insider Threats - Malicious insiders are usually disgruntled employees seeking to inflict harm on their employer.
 They could exfiltrate data either through physical vectors, like flash drives, or digital vectors, by diverting network traffic to cloud storage services.